davidhyongae2/amazon_product_review/ReadME.md

 ## Overview of the analysis
-- Usage of relational database and AWS S3 data to extract, convert and filter into a format that be downloaded for analysis.
+- Usage of relational database and AWS S3 data to extract, to convert and to filter into a format that be downloaded for analysis.
 -  Python3, PySpark3, Pandas, and to create an AWS relational database  <br>

 ## Resources